 Yes, the Inca Trail is genuinely difficult, as it consists of stone stairs (many of which are very steep), so it can be a tiring ordeal to reach the top.
 Add the insane altitude to the mix, and you could have a recipe for disaster – unless you do your research and train beforehand.
 Checking with your doctor would also be a good idea, just to make sure you’re in top condition to make it through the trail.

 Also, carefully consider which tour operator you use for the Inca Trail, doing your research to ensure they focus on the treatment of porters and the quality of food and equipment, so you’re free to enjoy the beauty of the walk.

 You should try Pisco and Lúcuma

 Pisco is Peru’s beverage of choice – a strong brandy-like liquor made of grapes.
 Try a Pisco Sour – a strong and fresh mix of pisco and lime.
-If you have a sweet tooth, then don’t leave without trying lúcuma, a delicious caramel-flavoured fruit native to the Andes region.
-You’ll find it in pastries or even infused as an ice cream flavour.
+If you have a sweet tooth, then don’t leave without trying lúcuma, a delicious caramel-flavored fruit native to the Andes region.
+You’ll find it in pastries or even infused as an ice cream flavor.

 Be sure to dress for Peru

 It really depends where you’ll be going what you’ll wear.
 In general, as long as you bear in mind the seasons, you should be fine, however, if you’re visiting Cusco in summer, you’ll probably experience the wet season, so be prepared for rainfall.
 It’s also worth noting that nighttime in the Andes area can reach extremely cold temperatures.

 Even though finding any sort of mosquito in the Andes region is highly unlikely due to the altitude, if you’re going to Lima or other lower areas of the country, it’s wise to take precautions against the Zika mosquito.
 To avoid bites, cover up in light-colored clothing and use insect repellent containing DEET or Picaridin.